Aleksei Kapler: Internments in the Gulag

 Kapler is also known as the first love of Joseph Stalin's then teenage daughter Svetlana Alliluyeva, who was more than 20 years his junior.
 According to Stalin's daughter, that was the reason for Kapler to be sentenced in 1943 to five years in exile on charges of anti-Soviet agitation.
 He was sent to Vorkuta region, where he worked as a photographer and lived in a tiny room partitioned off in the corner of the local photo studio.

 In 1948, after returning to Moscow without permission, he was imprisoned the second time and spent five more years in Minlag labour camp by Inta.
-In 1953, after Stalin's death, he was released an exonerated of all charges in 1954.
+In 1953, after Stalin's death, he was released and exonerated of all charges in 1954.
 After the release, Kapler continued working on cinema and TV.

 Personal life

 His first wife (married 1921–1930) was the actress Tatiana Tarnowska (1898–1994), daughter of Countess Maria Tarnowska.
 With Tatiana he had a son, Anatoly (b.
 1927).
 His second wife (married 1953–1960) was actress Valentina Tokarskaya (1906–1996) whom he met in exile.
-After his remarriage, he had another affair with Svetlana Alliluyeva.
+Before his second marriage, he had an affair with Svetlana Alliluyeva, Stalin's daughter.
 Kapler's last wife (married 1960 till his death in 1979) was poet Yulia Drunina (1924–1991).